miyachiamericaeurope/mulit-developer-workflow/README.md

     d) Each developer works on the dev branch as follows:

-        i) new development is done on a local branch 'a' off of dev
+        i) New development is done on a local branch 'a' off of dev

-        ii) when ready to merge 'a' into 'dev':
+        ii) When ready to merge 'a' into 'dev':

            a.o) git commit 'a'

            a.i) git checkout 'dev'

-           a.ii) git pull origin dev /'/ capture updates from other developers
+           a.ii) git pull origin dev // capture updates from other developers

            a.iii) fix merge issues in local dev